The Speech-Language Pathology/Audiology graduate program enables students to develop professional knowledge and clinical skills.

 - Three letters of professional recommendation stating the applicant's qualifications for graduate work from persons (excluding family members and MUW employees) who have personal knowledge of the applicant's academic/work performance.

-- An immunization form showing proof of two doses of measles vaccines and one of rubella.
+- An immunization form showing proof of two doses of measles, mumps, and rubella (MMR).
 See the Graduate Bulletin for more details.

 - A $25 application fee, payable to MUW Graduate Studies.